 Have you started turning down dinner invitations because you’re afraid something you’ll eat won’t “agree” with you?

 You’re not alone, and you’re not crazy.
-You may have IBS.
+You may have irritable bowel syndrome or IBS.

 Symptoms may include abdominal pain, bloating (a full feeling), distension (belly swelling), gas, diarrhea, or constipation on an ongoing basis.

 This article discusses an elimination diet called “low FODMAP” to alleviate abdominal distress associated with IBS.
 I can tell you firsthand it can help!